 First, the lack of accuracy or reliability discussed here.

-Second, that there may be pedigrees with no coats of arms included, which may not, therefore, appear in the main list of arms.
+Second, that there may be pedigrees with no coats of arms included, which may not, therefore, match any name in the main list of arms.

 Conversely, many of the arms in the main list are not derived from entries in the Visitations or in Westcote’s listing, so there will be no associated pedigree.

-The list contains the names used as titles within the source Visitations.
+The lists contain the names used as titles within the source Visitations.

-As the Visitations may use different spellings for the same name, we have selected, more or less at random, a version of each group of similar names to represent the group.
+As the sources may use different spellings for the same name, we have selected, more or less at random, a version of each group of similar names to represent the group.
 This “standard” name is given as the first name in each line in the main list of coats of arms, (followed by other versions associated in the sources with the particular variant of the coat of arms.)
-The pedigree list includes and is ordered by the standard name.
+The pedigree lists include and are ordered by the standard name.

 This grouping may prove useful, as it highlights connections (as Ashe in one county being related to Esse in another,) or continuities (as Ashe of the C17th being descendants of the C16th Ayshe.)
 On the other hand, people of the same name need not be related to each other in any degree.